-- It is the responsibility of the buyer and installer of this kit to verify suitability/fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
-Improper or inadequate engagement can lead to component failure. - For any questions or suggestions, please CONTACT US
+• It is the responsibility of the buyer and installer of this kit to verify suitability/fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
+Improper or inadequate engagement can lead to component failure.

+For any questions or suggestions, please CONTACT US

 This installation refers to the passenger side of the axle.
 All steps are to be repeated on the driver side.
 Start by removing the factory drum.
-It may be necessary use a lubricant around the axle register to do this.
+It may be necessary use a lubricant around the axle register along with two 5/16-18 bolts threaded into the drum to drive it away from the axle as shown.
 Once the drum is removed, remove the brake shoe retaining springs (2 places) as shown.